LukasHromadnik/FEL-UI-SZZ/UIR/04-grid_graph_based_planning.md

 * A\star
     * Incremental Heuristic Search – repeated planning of the path from the current state to the goal
     * Real-Time Heuristic Search – repeated planning with limited look-ahead (Real-Time Adaptive A\star)
-* Jump Point Search algorithm is based on a maxro operator that identifies and selectively expands only certain nodes (jump points)
+* Jump Point Search algorithm is based on a macro operator that identifies and selectively expands only certain nodes (jump points)
 * Theta\star is an extension of A\star with \verb|LineOfSight()|
 * Lazy Theta\star – reduces the number of line-of-sight checks